 DON’T mingle the assets or revenues of the two companies.

 DON’T coordinate marketing, personnel, operations, or other activities between the two companies.
+Continuation of pre-existing coordination, e.g., regulatory activities, should be reviewed with Robert Eickenroht.

 DON’T assign offices in one company to personnel of the other company, or allow the companies or their employees to share office space.